MBA in Risk Management: Career Path

 • Business Strategy: This course covers the formulation and implementation of a business strategy, including the analysis of industry and market trends, the identification of opportunities, and the development of competitive advantage.

-• Legal and Regulations: This course covers the legal and regulatory aspects of risk management in different industries and jurisdiction
+• Legal and Regulations: This course covers the legal and regulatory aspects of risk management in different industries and jurisdictions

-• Compliance: This course focuses on the policies and procedures that organizations must put in place to comply with laws and regulations and protect against fraud and other types of misconduct.
+• Compliance: This course focuses on the policies and procedures organizations must implement to comply with laws and regulations and protect against fraud and other types of misconduct.

-• Crisis management: This course covers the concepts, principles, and processes of managing risks, crises, and emergency situations.
+• Crisis management: This course covers the concepts, principles, and processes of managing risks, crises, and emergencies.

 Objectives, Goals, and Vision